-Under the SYNNEX Change of Control Severance Plan, if Mr. Caldwell is terminated without cause within two months before or 12 months after a change of control of SYNNEX (including a voluntary termination because of a reduction in salary or position or a relocation) and signs a standard release of claims, he is entitled to salary continuation at a rate equal to the average of total salary and bonus over the prior three years for a minimum of 18 months plus one month per year of employment after the eighteenth year of employment, up to a maximum of 24 months, and paid COBRA for two years.
+Under the SYNNEX Change of Control Severance Plan, if Mr. Caldwell, Mr. Rosso, Mr. Richie or Mr. Valentine is terminated without cause within two months before or 12 months after a change of control of SYNNEX (including a voluntary termination because of a reduction in salary or position or a relocation) and signs a standard release of claims, he is entitled to salary continuation at a rate equal to the average of total salary and bonus over the prior three years for a minimum of 18 months plus one month per year of employment after the eighteenth year of employment, up to a maximum of 24 months, and paid COBRA for two years.
 Severance payments will be delayed for six months following termination of employment to the extent required by Section 409A.
-For Mr. Caldwell, SYNNEX believes that structuring his severance benefits in the above described fashion in connection with a change of control and tying his severance payment with his length of service, encourages his retention, rewards him for his individual contributions, loyalty, teamwork and integrity, and motivates him to achieve returns for SYNNEX' stockholders.
-If employment with SYNNEX terminates as a result other than termination without cause within two months before or 12 months after a change of control of SYNNEX, then Mr. Caldwell will not be entitled to receive the above severance benefits.
-He is entitled to receive compensation and benefits through the date of termination in accordance with SYNNEX' established plans.
+For these individuals, SYNNEX believes that structuring their severance benefits in the above described fashion in connection with a change of control and tying each individual's severance payment with his length of service, encourages their retention, rewards them for their individual contributions, loyalty, teamwork and integrity, and motivates them to achieve returns for SYNNEX' stockholders.
+For each of these individuals, if employment with SYNNEX terminates as a result other than termination without cause within two months before or 12 months after a change of control of SYNNEX, then they will not be entitled to receive the above severance benefits.
+They are entitled to receive compensation and benefits through the date of termination in accordance with SYNNEX' established plans.

 Following our acquisition of Convergys, Mr. Valentine was entitled (pursuant to the 2012 Convergys Corporation Senior Executive Severance Pay Plan) to terminate his employment for "good reason" (as defined therein) and receive certain severance benefits.
-Mr. Valentine agreed to continue his employment with Concentrix, subject to remaining eligible to receive a portion of the severance benefits he would have received under the 2012 Convergys Corporation Senior Executive Severance Pay Plan if he terminates employment with Concentrix for any reason other than an involuntary termination for cause on or before October 5, 2020.
-The Convergys severance benefits that Mr. Valentine would be entitled to receive are included in the table below.
-If Mr. Valentine were to remain employed by SYNNEX following October 5, 2020, he would become eligible to participate in the SYNNEX Change of Control Severance Plan at that time.
+Mr. Valentine agreed to continue his employment with Concentrix, subject to remaining eligible to receive a portion of the severance benefits he would have received under the 2012 Convergys Corporation Senior Executive Severance Pay Plan if he terminated employment with Concentrix for any reason other than an involuntary termination for cause on or before October 5, 2020.
+Following October 5, 2020, Mr. Valentine became eligible to participate in the SYNNEX Change of Control Severance Plan.